Chapter 2 of Good News for Bad People

 A prophecy of Jesus was being fulfilled, too.
 He had predicted that the Holy Spirit would come upon his disciples, and it was happening.
 The Holy Spirit had filled Peter, and he preached with power.

-And Peter continued to preach about Jesus, and concluded his sermon by saying, "Therefore let the entire house of Israel know with certainty that God has made him both Lord and Messiah, this Jesus whom you crucified" (v.
-36).
-He told the people to repent, so they would be forgiven (v.
-38).
+Peter continued to preach about Jesus, and concluded his sermon by saying, “Therefore let the entire house of Israel know with certainty that God has made him both Lord and Messiah, this Jesus whom you crucified” (verse 36).
+He told the people to repent, and they would know that their sins were forgiven (verse 38).